thedrummeraki/csi2132-project/README.md

 bundle
 ```

-Then please setup these environment variables by creating a `.env` file.
-Put this file on the project's root folder.
+Then, please setup the following environment variables by creating a `.env` file at the project's root folder.
 ```
 E_HOTELS_DB_USER=<your PostgreSQL DB username (default: user)>
 E_HOTELS_DB_PASSWORD=<your PostgreSQL DB password (default: password)>